- Commissions & Committees

 Upon the close of the application period, a two-member City Council Subcommittee conducts interviews of interested candidates.
 The City Council Subcommittee then makes recommendations to the entire City Council for appointments.
 Similarly, the City Council Subcommittee makes recommendations for Planning Commission applicants to be interviewed by the entire City Council.

-In compliance with the requirements of t the appointment list of the City of Murrieta's Commissions, Committees, and Board members is posted on an annual basis.et seq.,
+In compliance with the requirements of the Maddy Act, California Government Code Section §54970 et seq., the appointment list of the City of Murrieta's Commissions, Committees, and Board members is posted on an annual basis.

 Terms of Office